opringle/cayman-blog/_posts/2017-11-14-CNN_text_classification.md

 ## Word2vec

-Word2vec is a simple and elegant model, which allows us to map each unique word in our data to a vector which represents it's context.
+Word2vec is an unsupervised learning model, which learns vector representations of words based on the context in which they appear in the input data.
+Words which appear in similar context (king, queen) will have similar vectors.
+The length of these vectors is a hyperparameter.

 Let's assume we have 10,000 unique words in our data.
-This is our corpus.

-Each input is a word, represented as a vector length 10,000.
+This is our corpus. **Each input is a one hot encoded word**, represented as a vector length 10,000.
 The vector is zero in all positions, except the position corresponding to the word.

-The output layer is also a vector of length 10,000.
-However, this time the values represent the probability that a word appears in a predefined window around the input word.
+The output layer is also a vector of length 10,000.  **Each label is a vector, which is 1 in positions corresponding to words which appeared in a given window of the input word**.
+This window size is also a hyperparameter.

 ![](/images/w2v.png)
 *Chris McCormick, (2017), word2vec architecture [ONLINE].
 Available at: http://mccormickml.com/assets/word2vec/skip_gram_net_arch.png [Accessed 14 November 2017].*

 The model consists of a single hidden layer neural network, with linear activation at the neurons.
-The softmax loss function is used.

-Now we simply chose a hidden layer size (300 above) and train the model.
-The beauty here is that the weights learned represent the context of a given input word.

-For example, we would expect very similar words to appear around the words "king" and "queen".
-Therefore, the row of weight matrix corresponding to both words should be similar.
+The softmax activation is used at the output layer to ensure model outputs are between 0 and 1.

+When trained the model will learn, for a given input word, the probability of any word appearing within a certain window.
+The intuition is that if two different words have similar words appear around them, they should be considered similar.

+Once trained, the weights in the hidden layer can be treated as a numerical representation of each word.
 Now we can simply build a lookup table, where each word in our corpus is represented by a vector (length 300 in this case).
 This vector is known as the word embedding.

-### Limitations

-The topic of this post is sentence classification.
-We need to find a way to represent a sentence numerically for input to our model.
-One simple approach is to average the word embeddings in each sentence.
-We can then input a sentence to our model as a vector length 300.
-But wouldn't it be great if there were a way to retain each words' individual embedding?
-Enter the CNN.
+## Representing Language

+The input to most language models is not a single word, but a sequence of words.
+This could be a sentence, paragraph or even an entire book.
+Both recurrent & convolutional neural network layers allow us to ingest sequences of word embeddings.
+This is far more effective than averaging the word vectors in each input, since we do not discard any information.

+Low level neural network libraries such as MXNet, Tensorflow & Torch have support for variable length inputs & outputs.
+This feature is usually refrered to as bucketing.

 ## Convolutional text model

-The architecture of our deep learning model is as shown below:
+The architecture of the deep (really it's wide) learning model is as shown below:

 ![blah](/images/CNN.png)
 *Source: Zhang, Y., & Wallace, B. (2015).
 A Sensitivity Analysis of (and Practitioners’ Guide to) Convolutional Neural Networks for Sentence Classification.*